om2-ws22/website/weeks/week2.md

 ---

+### Get membership in our GitHub classroom

+1. go to our Moodle course
+2. locate the section "Assignments" -> "Application Exercises"
+3. Open the page "Accept invitation to application exercises (AE)"
+4. Accept the application exercise "Nr.
+1 ..."
+5. On the following page, you need to select your HdM id to get membership in our GitHub classroom course

+---

 ### VS Code GitHub Classroom extension

 Before you install the next extension, make sure you have the following prerequisites: